JazzyWagdaddy/MS-4018-Draft-analyze-present-Microsoft-365-Copilot/Instructions/Labs/Lab_00_setup.md

 ![Copilot Chat Only](https://github.com/JazzyWagdaddy/MS-4018-Draft-analyze-present-Microsoft-365-Copilot/blob/master/Allfiles/Old%20CP%20now%20just%20Chat.png)

 ## Wave 2 - M365 Copilot in Applications
-When wave 2 is deployed to your account, you will now have different methods to launch M365 Copilot in each M365 application.
+When Wave 2 is deployed to your account, you will now have different methods to launch M365 Copilot based on the M365 application.
 Please note this is not a consistent expience, meanining how you launch M365 Copilot in Word differs from how you launch M365 Copilot in Excel, etc.

 ### Here is the new UI for M365 Copilot in Powerpoint: